 19) Scattered petals: Bring in a bit of color with scattered petals or greens.

 If you’re using smaller decorative lanterns with cutouts and other delicate features, they may be the accent to your florals rather than the other way around.
 Place a larger bouquet or even a live plant as the centerpiece, and then accent with small lanterns.

-At Zola, we know all the steps that go into planning a wedding, and all the stress they can cause.
+At Zola, we know all the steps that go into planning a wedding—and all the stress those steps can cause.
 From centerpieces to canapes and beyond, there are hundreds of decisions to make sure your celebration feels uniquely yours.

 That’s why we provide easy-to-use tools for wedding and registry planning.

 Create an account to start planning your registry and browse our wedding boutique for everything you need to make your reception and ceremony shine.